Sunday, December 26, 2021

 Image by Leandro De Carvalho from Pixabay

 I usually begin this practice sitting by my altar, but any quiet space would do.
-You can gather the family members together, maybe sitting around the table, or each can work in separate quarters, and only gather for the final act.
+You can gather the family members together and sit around the table.
+Or, each person can work in separate quarters and only gather together for the final act.

 On the other piece of paper, I would write the things that I want to see coming to fruition in the year ahead.
-I mentioned 7 objectives in the previous post, and this can be a reiteration of the same list, or it can be literally the same list if I still have it.
+I mentioned 7 objectives in the previous post, and this can be a reiteration of the same list, or it can be literally the same list, if I still have it.
+For this list, chose paper burns fast and easy.
+I prefer a small square(s) of parchment or flying wish paper.

 Be still.
-Notice what is happening- there may be small or not so small things to get your attention.
+Notice what is happening- there may be small or not so small things getting your attention.
 What comes to your mind?
 What are you picking on?
-Are you being asked to do something in return for the help received?
+Do some divination or take omens.
+Are you being asked to do something in return for the help you expect?
 Write down all that you can, even of it doesn’t seem directly connected.
 It may appear in a different light later on.

 That’s it.

-A little magic goes a long way… if backed up by practical steps.
+Remember that a little magic goes a long way if backed up by practical steps.
 And practical steps reach farther and faster when backed up by a little magic.
-So watch what you are wishing for because…
+So, careful what you are wishing for because you might get it.

 Until next time,